hrcorval/behavex/docs/README.md

 ## Constraints

-* BehaveX is currently implemented over Behave **v1.2.6**, and not all Behave arguments are yet supported.
+* BehaveX is currently implemented on top of Behave **v1.2.6**, and not all Behave arguments are yet supported.
-* Parallel execution implementation is based on concurrent Behave processes.
-So, whatever you have into the **before_all** and **after_all** hooks in **environment.py** module, it will be re-executed on every parallel process.
-Also, the same will happen with the **before_feature** and **after_feature** hooks when the parallel execution schema is set by scenario.
+* The parallel execution implementation is based on concurrent Behave processes.
+Therefore, any code in the **before_all** and **after_all** hooks in the **environment.py** module will be executed in each parallel process.
+The same applies to the **before_feature** and **after_feature** hooks when the parallel execution is set by scenario.
-* The library is provided as is, and no tests over the framework have been implemented yet (there were tests in initial versions but they got deprecated).
-Any contribution on that end will help a lot on delivering with confidence new library versions.
+* The library is provided as is, and no tests have been implemented for the framework yet (initial versions had tests, but they were deprecated).
+Any contributions to testing would be greatly appreciated.
-* Some english translations might not be accurate (and docstrings are empty) so it is expected this is fixed soon.
+* There may be inaccuracies in some English translations, and some docstrings are currently empty.
+We expect to fix these issues soon.

 ### Additional Comments

-* The stop argument does not work when performing parallel test executions.
+* The **stop** argument does not work when performing parallel test executions.
 * The JUnit reports have been replaced by the ones generated by the test wrapper, just to support muting tests

 ## Supported Behave arguments